 Oren Ben-Dor.
 March 2015.
 Ben-Dor, a professor of law and philosophy at the University of Southampton, was one of the organisers of a conference on ‘International Law and The State of Israel: Legitimacy, Responsibility and Exceptionalism’ that was due to be held at the University in April.
 Among much controversy it was cancelled by the University on the ground of public safety.

 Haitham al-Haddad.
 March 2015.
 Sharia court judge, Al-Haddad, was banned from speaking at a ‘Discover Islam Week’ at the University of Kent because of his ‘misogynistic, homophobic and anti-Semitic views.’

 Timothy Stanley.
 November 2014.
-Was to speak on the same panel as Brendan O’Neill but also did not have a uterus.
+Stanley, a leader writer for the Telegraph, was to speak on the same panel as Brendan O’Neill but also did not have a uterus.

 Nigel Farage.
 October 2014.
 The UKIP leader was invited to speak by the Department of Politics and International at Corpus Christi College, Cambridge but the talk was cancelled after student protests.

 Thomas Docherty.
 January 2014.
-Professor Docherty, professor of English and comparative literature and a critic of the marketisation of universities, was suspended for nine months from the University of Warwick for offenses that included sighing and the use of irony.
+Docherty, the professor of English and comparative literature, and a critic of the marketisation of universities, was suspended for nine months from the University of Warwick for offenses that included sighing and the use of irony.

 Mohammed El-Nabawy.
 November 2013.
 El-Nabawy was unable to speak at the Palestine Society at the School of Oriental and African Studies, London when a number of Muslim Brotherhood supporters (not students) stormed the meeting.
 El-Nabawy is a representative of the Egyptian Tamaroud movement which played a role in the ousting of President Morsi.